 Inherently in any CDN scenario, caching has to be involved.
 This allows an image to be kept on the various CDN servers for longer periods of time.
-There are a number of configurations for caching but your hosting provider should take care of most of them for you.
+There are a number of configurations for caching but your managed WordPress hosting should take care of most of them for you.

 Lazy Loading For the Win